 - Greek yoghurt happens to be delicious and versatile; try eating it with fruits, granola, cereal and nuts!

 - Spinach: spinach is packed with iron, folate, vitamins A and C, and beta carotene.
-These can contribute to a health head of hair and encourage moisturisation of the strands, keeping them strong.
+These can contribute to a healthy head of hair and encourage moisturisation of the strands, keeping them strong.

 - Cereals: aim to eat cereals which have been fortified with iron, to combat hair thinning and loss.
 Cereal makes a good, light snack at any time of the day for a little extra iron.